 As a producer, Rosenblum has produced or overseen production on more than two thousand hours of programming for both network and cable television.
 His shows have included the long-running Trauma: Life in the E.R., Paramedics, Police Force, Labor and Delivery, and Science Times.
 These series have aired on TLC, Showtime and National Geographic channels.
 He has also produced for ABC, CBS, Oxygen and the BBC.
 Most recently his groundbreaking 5 Takes series for Discovery has completely rewritten the production paradigm.
 The company currently has more than 300 hours in production for this year alone.

-Kelly is the Director of Training and heads up our LA office.
+Kelly is the Director of Training, our In-House editor and heads up our LA office.

 Prior to working at Rosenblum, Kelly was head editor for TV series such as Queer Eye for the Straight Guy for Bravo Networks and Frontier House for PBS.

 Ernest is the Director of The Rosenblum Institute in Brussels, Belgium (www.rosenblum-institute.com), and heads up our Brussels office.